Pakistan’s Airlift raises $85 million for its quick commerce startup, eyes international expansion – TechCrunch

 “Airlift’s early traction in Pakistan is a window into the future for how quick commerce will play out in the developing world,” said Altman in a statement.

-Airlift today operates over 30 dark stores and processes hundreds of thousands of orders each month.
+Airlift today operates more than 30 dark stores and processes hundreds of thousands of orders each month.

 Gul said the startup has found that setting up these fulfillment centers is the most efficient way to serve the market.
 “The more middlemen you introduce in this chain between the items and the customers, you begin to compromise the experience,” he said.

+Within the first 12 months of launch, Airlift has been able to reduce its cost of blended customer acquisition to $5 and unit costs to $2.50, it said.

-Gul said the startup, which today employs over 100 people, plans to expand to more categories including electronics.
+Gul said the startup, which today employs over 100 people, plans to expand to more categories, including electronics.
 “The idea is to expand to new categories and build the railroads to move consumer goods from manufacturers to consumers,” said Gul.

 He left his job at DoorDash and moved back to Pakistan to start Airlift.
 “The idea was to create impact at the base of the pyramid and solve problems that would enrich millions of lives — for whom change is desperately needed.
 That drove my transition frankly,” he said.